High Heels With Secrets: 19 Functional Shoes You Won’t Believe Exist

 High Heel Shoe Design Bottle OpenersHigh Heel Shoe Design Bottle Openers, $5.95

-2. Sandals With Built-In Flask
+2. Sandals With a Hidden Flask

 DRAM – DRINK FROM YOUR SHOES!Reef “Dram” Sandals and Reef “Fanning” Sandals, $16.99 – $109.13

-3. Drinking Glass
+3. High Heels That Double as a Drinking Glass

-4. Shoes With Secret Compartment
+4. Wedges With Secret Compartments

 Shoes With Secret CompartmentDouble Agent Shoes by Bellona Fashions “The Elegant One” Wedges, $275

-True or not, the legend persists in the form of these clear platform sandals with now, thankfully, fake fish.
+True or not, the legend persists in the form of these clear platform sandals with, now, thankfully, fake fish.
 How do you feel about fish shoes?

 Ellie Shoes "601-Goldie" Goldfish Platform SandalsEllie Shoes “601-Goldie” Goldfish Platform Sandals, $60.54